turbot/steampipe-plugin-onepassword/docs/tables/onepassword_item_software_license.md

   and v.name = 'my-creds';
 ```

-### Show software license that contain a specific tag
+### Show software licenses that contain a specific tag

 ```sql
 select